Part Number F-GPS-TX-WE / F-GPS-TX-RM

 The MUOS system uses a frequency division multiple access (FDMA) technique, which allows multiple users to share the same frequency band by dividing the band into smaller sub-channels.
 This helps to increase the efficiency of the system and reduce interference between users.

 It is bi-directional, meaning that it supports two-way communication.
 This allows users to not only receive information but also to transmit information back to the network.
-The bi-directional capability is essential for military operations as it enables troops to communicate and exchange information in real-time, which is critical for mission success.
+The bi-directional capability is essential for military operations as it enables troops to communicate and exchange information in real time, which is critical for mission success.

 The MUOS (Mobile User Objective System) waveform uses a 50-ohm impedance antenna.
 This is the standard impedance used for most UHF communications systems, including military and commercial systems.
 A 50-ohm impedance is commonly used because it provides an optimal match between the antenna and the transmitter or receiver, minimizing signal reflections and maximizing signal efficiency.
 The use of a 50-ohm impedance antenna helps to ensure that the MUOS system can operate efficiently and effectively, providing reliable communications for military users in remote or difficult-to-reach locations.